 When a system has been tested, a test label will be affixed to the LEV system and the date of the next test will be displayed as indicated on the image shown.
 If a new filter is required, the system has failed it's statutory test, or some other form of maintenance is needed, then the system needs to be taken out of use by the Department until the repair has been made.
 If the system fails to meet the standards required a 'FAIL' note will be displayed on the LEV system.
 Users of these systems should look to ensure that the test date remains valid before using the LEV.

-Where a process has been suspended indefinitely and the LEV equipment is no longer in use and no longer incorporated into the statutory testing programme then the LEV must be isolated to prevent inadvertent use.
+Where a process has been suspended indefinitely and the LEV equipment is no longer in use and no longer incorporated into the statutory inspection programme then the LEV must be isolated to prevent inadvertent use.
 If at a later date the equipment is to be brought back into service the equipment must be examined and tested to ensure that exposure to contaminants is still able to be adequately controlled (a departmental cost).
-To initiate this, the Department will need to request that the statutory test is carried out via the Estates Department and that the system is once again put onto the statutory testing register.
+To initiate this, the Department will need to request that the statutory inspection is carried out via the Estates Department and that the system is once again put onto the statutory inspection register.